microsoft/winfile/README.md

 4. left and right arrows in the tree view expand and collapse folders like in the Explorer
 5. added context menus in both panes
 6. improved the means by which icons are displayed for files
-7. F12 runs notepad or notepad++ on the selected file
+7. F12 runs notepad or notepad++ on the selected file.
+Confgigure via Winfile.ini[Settings]EditorPath
 8. moved the ini file location to `%AppData%\Roaming\Microsoft\WinFile`
 9. File.Search can include a date which limits the files returned to those after the date provided;
 the output is also sorted by the date instead of by the name